 Many factors come into play with an online class, and teachers must be prepared to change how they teach.
 As an educator, you must be aware of how these factors affect your teaching style and how you can make the best adjustments to serve your students best.
 Aside from being creative in your teaching style, it’s also vital that you establish a good rapport with the students and their parents.
 That said, here are three challenges virtual learners may face and suggestions on how to overcome them.

 🤔 Challenge: Students Passiveness

-Anyone who teaches has faced the challenge of converting passive learners, or students that are disengaged, into a state of active learning.
+Anyone who teaches has faced the challenge of converting passive learners or disengaged students into a state of active learning.
 They are present only physically, with their mind elsewhere.
-They don’t read the materials or do the homework, and don’t ask questions or engage in discussion.
-They just watch or listen and let knowledge wash over them.
+They don’t read the materials, do the homework and don’t ask questions, or engage in discussion.
+Instead, they just watch or listen and let knowledge wash over them.
 The challenge of teaching passive learners is especially apparent for kindergarteners, who have not yet developed independent problem-solving skills or exhibit autonomy over their own study habits.

 💡 Solution: Formative Assessment

 There are various ways this can be beneficial, such as allowing students to receive ongoing feedback throughout the learning process.
 Classroom assessment practices should be designed to enable students to practice the course material under low-stakes conditions before the final assessment.
 It also helps educators gain insight into whether their students understand the content.
 Rather than testing what students think they know about the topic, formative assessments allow you to determine how well students comprehend content and guide instruction based on that information.